athomasq/athomasq.github.io/navigation/bio.md

 **School.**
 &nbsp; &nbsp; I graduated from high school as valedictorian and head boy.
 I was on my school’s debate, quiz, math, soccer, track and basketball teams (captaining the first four), and won intramural and interscholastic (state, regional) competitions with all of them; I also edited the school magazine.
 I did these for fun: extracurriculars don't count towards college admissions in India.

-&nbsp; &nbsp; I was subsequently accepted, via competitive exam, into India's top medical school AIIMS, as well as India's top engineering school IIT Bombay (<0.2% admit rates at each; non-overlapping exams!).
+&nbsp; &nbsp; I was accepted, via competitive exam, into India's top medical school AIIMS, as well as India's top engineering school IIT Bombay (<0.2% admit rates at each; non-overlapping exams!).
 I chose to join the latter.

 **IIT.**
 &nbsp; &nbsp; I graduated from IIT Bombay with a B.Tech. in Engineering Physics.
 While at IIT-B, I was elected Institute General Secretary (GSHA -- the highest post in student government) with a record number of votes, and served as the student rep on IIT-B's Senate.
 I captained IIT-B's quiz, debate and literary teams, and won many intercollegiate and national competitions.
 I was also very active in competitive intramurals, and won a bunch of awards including the institute's "Roll of Honour".

-&nbsp; &nbsp; I realized that a career in physics academia was not for me.
-After graduating, I was accepted into India's top business school IIM-A (I believe I ranked #1 in the entrance exam; <0.2% acceptance rate again), but decided not to go.
-Instead, I joined a Japanese hedge fund, Simplex Asset Management.
+&nbsp; &nbsp; I realized that a career in physics was not for me.
+I was accepted into India's top business school IIM-A (I believe I ranked #1 nationally in the entrance exam; <0.2% acceptance rate again), but decided not to go.
+Instead, I joined a Japanese hedge fund, Simplex.

 **Simplex.**
-&nbsp; &nbsp; Simplex, headquartered in Tokyo, is one of Asia's oldest and largest quant hedge funds, with several billion dollars under management.
-I joined them as employee #7, and helped build most of their core trading systems.
+&nbsp; &nbsp; Simplex Asset Management, headquartered in Tokyo, is one of Asia's oldest and largest quant hedge funds, with several billion dollars under management.
+I joined them as employee #7, and built many of their core trading systems.
 I started as a programmer and quant analyst, then became a junior trader, and eventually, senior portfolio manager and head of all non-Japan investments.
-While at Simplex, I built one of the earliest high-frequency-trading systems in the industry, for automated quant trading of the US Treasury market.
+While at Simplex, I built one of the earliest high-frequency-trading (HFT) systems in the industry, for automated quant trading of the US Treasury market.

 &nbsp; &nbsp; I was an excellent trader, and delivered strong absolute returns at a high Sharpe ratio.
 My best trade at Simplex was my last one: I exited all my positions at the high-water mark in 2007, just before the global financial crisis of 2008.
 I then quit my hedge fund job and moved to Toronto, looking for new challenges.